 Weekdays - By Appointment

 Hone in on your shooting skills at any of our 25-target practice stations.
-With two five-stands, a wobble trap, and a dove field, you're bound to improve your shot with us.
+With two five-stands, a wobble trap, and our new skeet & trap field, you're bound to improve your shot with us.

 For the upland bird hunters, Hunting Hills has some of the finest pheasant hunting in the country.
 From Sept 1st through April 15th hunters can be guided through manicured wildlife habitat in pursuit of Ring-necked Pheasant.